Rosewood1985/ai-sports-edge/memory-bank/decisionLog.md

 - Improves the actual app rather than creating demo code
 - Serves as a template for refactoring other screens

+### Decision: Add Voice Commands to PaymentScreen

+**Context:**
+We needed to implement voice control in the PaymentScreen to demonstrate how voice commands can be used in a real-world scenario.

+**Options Considered:**

+1. Add generic voice commands only (e.g., "go back")
+2. Add screen-specific voice commands
+3. Add both generic and screen-specific commands

+**Decision:**
+Implement screen-specific voice commands for the PaymentScreen that align with the primary user actions.

+**Rationale:**

+- Screen-specific commands provide more value to users than generic commands alone
+- Commands like "subscribe now" and "cancel payment" map directly to the primary actions on the screen
+- Focus-related commands like "focus card field" help users with mobility impairments
+- Demonstrates how to implement contextual voice commands in other screens
+- Provides a complete example of voice control integration in a critical user flow

 ## Dependency Management Implementation (May 22, 2025)

 ### Decision: Create Dedicated Dependency Audit Script